 Along the North Cornwall coastline is the captivating fishing port town of Padstow.
-Many people base themselves in or near this popular town to explore many of the fine beaches nearby.
+Many people base themselves in self-catering accommodation in Padstow to enjoy the fantastic restaurants and to explore many of the fine beaches nearby.

 Venture west of Padstow towards Trevose Head and you’ll find Harlyn Bay, a roomy and wide sandy beach with a credibility of being among the safer beaches in the UK.
 It’s no wonder why it’s hailed as one of the very best family beaches in Cornwall.
 Its coastline is an interesting mix of sand, rock and dunes.
 The bay is popular with beginner web surfers and is an excellent location to go kayaking, swimming or just for a stroll along the golden sand.

 Thought to be among the best hidden gems in North Cornwall, the stunning Daymer Bay Beach is situated right across the Camel estuary from Padstow.
 It is possible to take the ferry boat across from Padstow and then walk along to this sheltered little bay.
 Although not great for surfing, it’s an exceptional spot for swimming especially for households with young kids.
 Other popular activities there include windsurfing, sailing and canoeing.
 This beach is also backed by sand dunes which children love to climb and jump down.